openjdk/jdk/doc/building.md

 #### Building for Windows AArch64

-To generate Windows AArch64 builds using Cygwin, the target platform needs to be set to `aarch64-unknown-cygwin`.
+To generate Windows AArch64 builds using Cygwin on a Windows x64 machine, the target platform needs to be set to `aarch64-unknown-cygwin` to enable cross compilation.
 Configure the build with `--openjdk-target`:

 ```
 bash configure \